xaiops/aap-mcp-server/README.md

 1. Add the OpenAPI specification URL to the `specUrls` array in `loadOpenApiSpecs()`
 2. Implement a `reformatFunc` to standardize tool names and paths
-3. Update the persona definitions to include relevant tools
+3. Update the category definitions to include relevant tools

 ## Container